 Independent corporate broking, advisory and trading house focusing on mid & small-cap companies.

-Peel Hunt has been appointed as joint Corporate Broker to Carclo Plc, as announced on 18 November, 2014.
+Peel Hunt has been appointed as joint Financial Adviser and joint Corporate Broker to KCOM Group PLC, as announced on 20 May, 2015

 As a business, we specialise in corporate broking, advisory, research, sales and trading.
 As a partnership, it is the way we run our business that sets us apart.